-Pursuant to a relevant power of attorney executed by Dr. Zhou Pengwu, he has irrevocably authorized Shenzhen Pengai Investment or its designated person(s) to exercise all of such shareholder's voting and other rights associated with the Target Equity Interests in each of the Relevant Subsidiaries, including but not limited to, the right to attend shareholder meetings, the right to vote, the right to sell, transfer, pledge or dispose of the Target Equity Interests and the right to appoint legal representatives, directors and other management.
-The proxy agreement remains effective as long as Dr. Zhou Pengwu remains a shareholder of the Relevant Subsidiaries, unless Shenzhen Pengai Investment has given contrary written instructions.
+Pursuant to a relevant power of attorney executed by Mr. Zhou Qiuming or Dr. Zhou Pengwu, he has irrevocably authorized Shenzhen Pengai Investment or its designated person(s) to exercise all of such shareholder's voting and other rights associated with the Target Equity Interests in each of the Relevant Subsidiaries, including but not limited to, the right to attend shareholder meetings, the right to vote, the right to sell, transfer, pledge or dispose of the Target Equity Interests and the right to appoint legal representatives, directors and other management.
+The proxy agreement remains effective as long as Mr. Zhou Qiuming or Dr. Zhou Pengwu remains a shareholder of the Relevant Subsidiaries, unless Shenzhen Pengai Investment has given contrary written instructions.